A Dallas Cowboys football blog

 Driving For A Division Title

 The streak was snapped in Indianapolis as the Cowboys lost 23-0.
-Marlon Mack gashed the for 139 yards and two touchdowns.
+Marlon Mack gashed the defense for 139 yards and two touchdowns.

 Dallas’ offense had a missed Maher field goal in the first quarter and got stuffed on a 4th down run at the Colts’ three-yard line in the second quarter.